 On Lisa’s course, which has been developed into the first Yoga for Insomnia Teacher Training offered by the Minded Institute, offers a set of basic skills and tools that anyone, from beginners through to expert yogis can use.
 She teaches you how to adapt your yoga and lifestyle to sleep-optimise your daily life, and helps you make a commitment to resting deeply.

-If you or someone you love wants to sleep better join Lisa in her groundbreaking yoga for better sleep course starting later this month on 24 February 2015.
+If you or someone you love wants to sleep better join Lisa in her groundbreaking Super Sleep course: starting on 7 February.

 View Lisa’s teaching schedule.